-Art on the Underground will present a major public commission by British artist Linder at Southwark station, launching on 8 November 2018, and on view until October 2019.
+Art on the Underground present a major public commission by British artist Linder at Southwark station, on view until January 2020.

 The work, the first large-scale public commission by Linder in London, consists of an 85 metre long street-level billboard at Southwark station and a cover commission for the 29th edition of the pocket Tube map.